the-overdriven/mw-enhanced/README.md

 ## How do I know which item is owned or important?
 Install [Essential Indicators](https://www.nexusmods.com/morrowind/mods/48267)

+## How can I focus on creature from a distance?
+Install [Hostility Indicator](https://www.nexusmods.com/morrowind/mods/49030) (default Left Shift)

 ## I want to adjust the camera with a mouse scroll, just like in OpenMW
 <details>